CON # CE

 Summary:

-The European Species Initiative, launched by the Zagreb City Zoo, is dedicated to encouraging European zoos and aquariums to actively engage in the protection and conservation of native European species.
-Through collaboration and knowledge-sharing, the initiative aims to support these institutions in preserving Europe’s biodiversity and natural heritage.
+The European Species Initiative, launched by the Zagreb City Zoo, is committed to inspiring European zoos and aquariums to take an active role in protecting and conserving native European species.
+By fostering collaboration and facilitating knowledge-sharing, the initiative seeks to empower these institutions in their efforts to preserve Europe’s rich biodiversity and natural heritage.